kristychaotw/TechForum/README.md

 ## Use Guide
 You can access to this application in 2 ways:
-1. Visit the website ( I
+1. Visit the website (In Progress)
 2. Clone this repo

 ### Steps for cloning this repo